Queen set to present NHS with George Cross at Windsor - NewsBreak

 The 96-year-old head of state, joined by Charles, is set to present the award and meet the key workers.

-The announcement of the audience coincided with the 74th anniversary of the NHS’s foundation.

-The Queen awarded the NHS the prestigious bravery award exactly a year ago for its “courage, compassion and dedication” during the pandemic and throughout the 70-plus years since its foundation.
+The Queen awarded the NHS the prestigious bravery award last year for its “courage, compassion and dedication” during the pandemic and throughout the 70-plus years since its foundation.

 The George Cross was instituted by her father George VI in September 1940 during the height of the Blitz.